 Automobile insurance for a child to drive and expenses associated with learning to drive and/or driving (e.g., drivers’ education)

 Expenditures labeled as shared expenses most often require the pre-approval of both parents.
-It would be unlikely that either parent would have the authorization to sign a child up for, say, a $12,000 sleep away camp, without first consulting with, and receiving the consent of the other parent, unless perhaps the parent was willing to pay the entire tab without a contribution from the other parent.
+One parent would not have the authorization to sign a child up for, say, a $12,000 sleep away camp, without first consulting with, and receiving the consent of the other parent.
+If one parent was willing to pay the entire tab without a contribution from the other parent, that is different.
 Often parents agree to keep a joint account into which each parent contributes his or her share of the monthly approximation for each semester’s or the year’s annual outlay.
 As such the parents meet before each school semester, discuss that semester’s shared activities/expenses, and estimate each one’s required contribution.
 Contributions may, by agreement, be equal or proportionate-to-income, depending upon the parties’ agreement.

 As such, “real” child support, defined as each parent’s contribution to the support of the children, may expend far beyond the payment of periodic child support.
 Out-of -pocket contributions to shared child-related expenses, as depicted herein, do not even include each parent’s individual outlays for the children when they are with the parent.
 No wonder “real” child support is not only such a high number, but also an unpredictable number.
 Parents need to collaborate and cooperate in the consideration of each child’s interests and needs and how best to allocate funds in support of the child’s development, a process that takes into account the very crucial questions of parental ability to pay.